digitalw00t/gitverupdate/README.md

 - `--taglist`: (Optional) Display the list of current tags in the repository.

+- `--usage`: (Optional) Display the usage instructions for the script.
+This is also shown if no arguments are provided.

 ## Examples

 1. Display the script version:

    ```bash
    ./gitverupdate.py --version
    ```